maiconLs/my-trips-next-graphql/README.md

 ## About

-Hey everyone, this is my site where i put all the places tha i went.
+Hey everyone, this is my site where i put all the places that i want to go.
 I also put photos and description of each place.
 I hope you like it!

 ## Preview